-This list of the best cities to visit in Europe in Spring contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best cities to visit in Europe in Spring was written by family travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Summer is the high season in Europe.
 But if you’re the type of traveler who prefers doing things a little differently, springtime in the Old Continent is sure to please.

 Not only are places less crowded and prices significantly lower during this time of the year, but plenty of cities all over Europe sure know how to welcome the season right.

 After all, winters are cold and long in Europe, and spring brings in warmer temperatures and sunny days, making locals more cheerful and activities a true blast to enjoy.

 From cities that get covered in purple wisteria trees to islands that are usually too crowded to enjoy during the summer months, these are the best cities in Europe to visit in spring.

 The Best Cities in Europe to Visit in Spring

 The capital of England is always a good idea no matter the time of the year.
 But there’s something about spring that makes London truly magical.

 You’ll get to see most of the tourist highlights sans the crowds.
 These include Buckingham Palace, London Bridge, the Tower of London, Trafalgar Square, and St Paul’s Cathedral.
 These are great spots for London first-timers.